Overview of Cardiac Arrhythmias in Dogs

 - Second-degree heart block

 - Third-degree heart block

-Often, cardiac arrhythmias are associated with underlying heart disease, such as dilated cardiomyopathy, congestive cardiac failure, or cardiac birth defects.
-In addition, a variety of other diseases or events may cause cardiac arrhythmias including:
+Often, cardiac arrhythmias are associated with underlying heart problems in dogs, such as dilated cardiomyopathy, congestive cardiac failure, or cardiac birth defects.
+In addition, a variety of other diseases or events may cause cardiac arrhythmias, including: